hyungmogu/react-notes-and-exercises/02_react_components/topic_4/03_notes.md

     export default AddPlayerForm;
     ```
-    - this simplifies a lot
+    - this simplifies a lot of code